George Roubicek: Later career

 Roubicek continued some acting in his later years, including a small role in The Infiltrator, a 1995 film about a Jewish freelance journalist who travels to Germany for a story about Neo-Nazism.
 However, most of his later career focused on the script adaptation and dubbing of foreign films into English-language versions.
 In 1996, Roubicek handled the English script adaptation of the 1991 comedy science-fiction film Roujin Z. The Japanese anime film by Katsuhiro Otomo focuses on an elderly invalid man and a futuristic computerized hospital bed which takes on a life of its own.

 In 2000, Roubicek went on to voice several characters in the English version of the Croatian children's animated series Lapitch the Little Shoemaker as well directing the voices with Sean Barrett who also voices Lapitch's shoemaker Melchoir.

 In 2002, Roubicek doubled as casting and voice director for the English version of the CGI animated series Spheriks.

-In 2004, Roubicek was asked work again on Monkey, where he did some peripheral dubbing work in the late 1970s.
+In 2004, Roubicek was asked to work again on Monkey, where he did some peripheral dubbing work in the late 1970s.
 He was hired as the director of the English-language dubbing for 13 previously televised episodes of Monkey, which were released on DVD that year.
 The episodes had been included as a bonus feature on past DVD releases, but were only subtitled and had never before been dubbed into English.
 Roubicek was tasked with adapting the original Japanese scripts into English and directing the original cast in the dialogue for the dubbing.
 Roubicek said both he and the cast enjoyed being brought back together for the project.
 However, he said it was also particularly challenging.
 The recording sessions require what he calls a "horrendous" amount of concentration, but the script adaptation process proved even more difficult.
-Roubicek has to ensure the translation was not only accurate, but preserved the humour of the original Japanese scripts.
+Roubicek had to ensure the translation was not only accurate, but preserved the humour of the original Japanese scripts.
 Fabulous Films Ltd., the company handling the DVD releases, originally provided Roubicek only with transcripts of the English subtitles for the 13 episodes, but Roubicek disregarded them and had to start writing from scratch because, he claimed, subtitle transcripts "never, ever bear any relation to a dubbing script".

 In 2008, Roubicek worked with filmmaker Michel Ocelot to adapt an English-language version of Ocelot's 2006 animated fantasy film, Azur & Asmar: The Princes' Quest. which boasts what The New York Times described as a "flat, storybook style worlds away from the sculpture digital aesthetic pioneered by Pixar", tells a fable-like tale of two young boys in a mythic Middle Eastern setting.
 The original film's dialogue was in French with small portions in Arabic.
 During the adaptation, Roubicek and Ocelot chose to translate the French dialogue into English, but preserve the Arabic without dubbing or subtitles.
 Michael Phillips, film critic with the Chicago Tribune, said this was the correct decision because it allows the viewers to share the same "momentary confusion" as characters who do not understand Arabic and are suddenly thrown into "disorienting surroundings".